PashaBibko/CPP-Preproceser/README.md

 This project is creating a preprocsessor for C++.
 This means lx code will be translated into c++ then compiled.

-Syntax for the language can be found in [here](https://pashabibko.github.io/CPP-Pages/)
+The languages website can be found [here](https://pashabibko.github.io/CPP-Preproceser/) The website includes a replica of this readME as well as other stuff

 ## Features of LX